Skip to content

 It’s an intriguing mash up of modern primitive imagery.
 For me it speaks to and raises questions about the culture of nature and the nature of culture.
 It also obviously references cyborg philosophy – a hybrid of organic and machine, flesh and nature – and that perhaps, somehow, both are the better as a result.

-3. Ryan Silvan permalink
+2. Ryan Silvan

 I just love this piece so much.
 Glad to see that Berkeley finally made the cut!!!
 That special individual heads up email made me feel like the Berkeley Ambassador of Oaktown Art.

-1. Meaty Wheaties « Oaktown Art
+3. Pingback: Meaty Wheaties « Oaktown Art